What do you do, if a child says — as children happen to be saying things — that he or she is hating you?

-“No, you are not hating me.
+No, you are not hating me.
 You hate me.
-It is a stative verb, here, in the list… ?”

 I have come across a few languages in my life, and English grammars and grammarians remain the only scholarly entities to recognize stative verbs.

-In fact, it feels quite strange to be told to parrot words from a list, for thought and emotion.
+In fact, it feels quite strange to be told to parrot words as from a list, especially for thought and emotion.
 It feels… a kind of lie.

+The verb to love is another prominent form in “stative verb” scopes.
 Let us compare American English at work.

 This is a dream come true.
 And I’m loving every minute of it.

-(NBC_Today Sun as in the Corpus of Contemporary American English, COCA.)
+(NBC Today Sun as in the Corpus of Contemporary American English, COCA.)